AstarNetwork/plasmdocs/workshop-and-tutorial/operator-trading.md

 * How Plasm has a concept of ownerships in Smart Contracts
 * Transfer the ownership of the Contract according to the Operator

 You have explored the concept of contract ownership and the transfer of ownership, but why is it important and why should anyone care about it?
-The answer is simple; the ownership of the Smart Contract determines who receives the profit from the dApp Rewards.
-The next question would be “so how does this dApp Rewards work?”
+The answer is simple; the ownership of the Smart Contract determines who receives the profit from the dApps Rewards.
+The next question would be “so how does this dApps Rewards work?”
 That will be discussed in the next article by going through some demos.

 Any questions?
 Feel free  to ask us on [Discord Tech Channel](https://discord.gg/Z3nC9U4).